Vidvox/isf-docs/quickstart/index.md

 The "audioFFT" type works in a similar fashion, with the results packed into an image where the y-axis representing individual channels and the x-axis holding the results for individual frequency bins.

-Further discussion and examples can be found in the [ISF Primer chapter on working with audio and audio FFTs](http://vidvox.github.io/primer/7).
+Further discussion and examples can be found in the [ISF Primer chapter on working with audio and audio FFTs](http://vidvox.github.io/isf/primer/8).

 ## Converting Non-ISF GLSL Shaders to ISF

 In many cases, GLSL code can be easily adapted to ISF by adding the JSON blob and making a few minor changes to a few function and variable names.

-For example, if you are coming from an environment like Shader Toy or The Book of Shaders, the variable that they use for the time in seconds might be something like `u_time` or `iTime` and you would simply need to change those to `TIME` to work in ISF.
+For example, if you are coming from an environment like The Book of Shaders or Shader Toy, the variable that they use for the time in seconds might be something like `u_time` or `iTime` and you would simply need to change those to `TIME` to work in ISF.

 Here is a list of tips that address many of the common differences:
 - You should probably replace any calls in your shader to `texture2D()` or `texture2DRect()` with `IMG_NORM_PIXEL()` or `IMG_PIXEL()`, respectively.
 Images in ISF- inputs, persistent buffers, etc- can be accessed by either `IMG_NORM_PIXEL()` or `IMG_PIXEL()`, depending on whether you want to use normalized or non-normalized coordinates to access the colors of the image.
 If your shader isn't using these- if it's using `texture2D()` or `texture2DRect()`- it won't compile if the host application tries to send it a different type of texture.